Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">7/20/2024</td>
+<td align="center">7/21/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/G2XU07WDJ/nademonogatari-nadeko-draw-part-two">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GJWU2WEN1/succession">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Together with Ougi Oshino, who says, "I saw Nadeko in uniform," Nadeko Sengoku arrives at<br>701 Middle School, a public school, where she was sighted.
-Despite her anxiety, Nadeko stepped<br>into the school.
-The scene she witnessed was unexpected.</p>
+<p align="center">Rudeus arrives home, frantic that something may have gone wrong in his absence.
+But the<br>conversations waiting for him may become disasters in their own right.
+How can he introduce<br>a new wife to a family still reeling from Paul's death?</p>
 </td>
 </tr>
 </table>